 So, before you embark on the hard work of starting an adoption search-and-reunion process, temper your enthusiasm with the reminder that “search and reunion” may end up being only a search.
 As in, one that ends with either no success or no movement to the next stage (i.e., reunion).
 You must prepare yourself for any reality—not just the one you are envisioning.
 Adjust your expectations.
 Your search may be successful, but there may never be a reunion.
 Your initial excitement about meeting your relative may fizzle over time—or, their excitement may fizzle—and the result may be a neglected relationship that is eventually abandoned.
 And that can be disappointing after all that initial hard work during the search phase.
 The best way to stay prepared for any of the possible outcomes of an adoption search and reunion is the old adage, “Hope for the best, but expect the worst.”
 At the risk of sounding overly negative, this approach is a healthy one, for it protects the searcher against unexpected scenarios or disappointing outcomes.
 For more tips and guidance, see 10 Things to Know About Adoption Search and Reunion.

-The American Adoption Congress published a resource titled Search & Reunion Etiquette: The Guide Miss Manners Never Wrote.
+A resource was published titled Search & Reunion Etiquette: The Guide Miss Manners Never Wrote.
 Author Monica Byrne explains, “There are as many adoption search and reunion scenarios as there are people involved.”
 The sands, she says, are ever-shifting, and the rules are often unclear: “I liken the ‘reunion process’ to watching a beautiful mosaic spread out before us.
 Into this picture one throws a new tile—a tiny piece of marble—and every one of the hundreds of other little tiles must shift and move to accommodate that new tile.
 The picture will change in many subtle ways.
 But after this fundamental shift, order does not come easily or without cost.
 Each one on this very personal journey will need to understand the variables.
 And each will need the help of a guide or a support system.”

 Reunion Versus Reconnection: What’s the Difference?